tramlinehq/store-quirks/README.md

 > **Note:** A few of these might seem obvious, but they exist to draw a contrast between the stores.

+## Note on LLMs

+As of Jan 2026, LLMs continue to hallucinate (or give up) answers for many of these questions because much of this is officially undocumented.
+All the FAQs here are independently verified by actual people.

 ### Jump to: [App Store](#apple-app-store) • [Play Store](#google-play-store)

 # Glossary